qiqi-lu/napari-kld/README.md

 - `"data\train\parameters.json"` is the dictionary of parameter used to generate the simulated data.
 - `"data\train\psf.tif"` is the psf used in generation of simulation data (as the original PSF may be cropped)
 - `"data\train\train.txt` save all the image used to train the model.

+*You may need to adjust the noise level in the image accordding to the real acuqired data.*